-PART 2 SECTION 5: Game Elements are short snippets of code that can add excitement and realism to online games.
+BOOK 2 Quick Reference pages (1 – 20) introduces PART 1: called Game Elements.
+These are centred on short snippets of code that add excitement and realism to online games.
 They comprise much of the content of the section and there are some exciting games also.
 Code club mentors will find the FlipBook plus lesson worksheets especially helpful.
 Game Elements include; coding games that can be played on either Keyboards or Touchscreens, coding a Start Button, an Instruction Screen, 3D Effect, Scrolling Backdrops, Invisibility, Sprites made from Backdrops etc. The real fun at this stage is learning how to use the few Computational Thinking (CT) skills that are fundamental to SCRATCH game development.
 Adult Scratchers will certainly enjoy CT with SCRATCH and the kids need CT more than ever to enjoy coding technology.

 1. Fruit Shower for Keyboards & Touchscreens